OscarSoftware/OscarPiikkiPublicIssues/README.md

     - User info in the settings screen is not implemented
     - Statistics screen is not implemented
     - (PRO) Image can be opened only once.. :D
-# Release 19.2.0 notes
-    - What's new:
-      - Statistics screen added
-        - User can see how many sent, unhandled and unsent receipts there are
-        - User can browse costs by target
-      - Unhandled receipt statuscode change to "KASITTELEMATON"
-      - Default account can be selected from settings
-      - Receipts in UI are mostly updated through SQLite
-        - Receipts are synced from cloud to SQLite once during startup
-        - When user slides to refresh, receipts are synced again from cloud to SQLite
-        - Receipt updates, additions and deletions don't cause full cloud refresh, only individual sync to SQLite
-      - Perfomance updates
-        - Opening filters has no more lag
-        - Receipt search view initially shows only 10 receipts but more receipts can be loaded from the button below the list
-        - Changing of screens happens much faster as screen updates are only done when necessary
-      - Camerascreen improvements
-        - Transparent screen when taking picture
-        - Shutter click sound on android
-      - PDF upload support
-        - As of now previewing PDF inside app not possible.
-Shows only an icon
-      - Receipt can have negative price
-      - Correct user account details shown in settings screen
-    - Known issues:
-      - If a screen is loading something, user should wait for loading to finish before proceeding to next page
-        - Can cause out of sync data -> slide to refresh to update again.
-      - If user data fetch fails (accounts, targets, etc) there is no way to update the data but to reboot the app